 The purpose of this Non-Employee Director Compensation Policy (the "Policy") of Pliant Therapeutics, Inc., a Delaware corporation (the "Company"), is to provide a total compensation package that enables the Company to attract and retain, on a long-term basis, high-caliber directors who are not employees or officers of the Company or its subsidiaries ("Outside Directors").
-This Policy was reviewed and updated by the Compensation Committee of the Board of Directors of the Company on December 15, 2022 and shall be effective for all Outside Director compensation after that date.
+This Policy was reviewed and updated by the Board of Directors of the Company on December 14, 2022 upon recommendation of the Compensation Committee and shall be effective for all Outside Director compensation after that date.
 In furtherance of the purpose stated above, all Outside Directors shall be paid compensation for services provided to the Company as set forth below: